-One of the marketplace development options is to hire highly skilled developer or even a team in-house.
-This is an excellent choice to improve your team, and co-operate together with motivated employees on your project.
+One of the marketplace development options is to hire a highly skilled developer or even a team in-house.
+This is an excellent choice to grow your team, and co-operate together with motivated employees on your project.

 Though, this choice may be funds-consuming because skilled professionals are motivated by the project idea and the salary they will receive.

 However, this option has some subtle moments.
 First, remote collaboration may be challenging if you have not experienced this option before.
 This article with our tips on remote work may help you with this issue.

 Furthermore, you need to assure that the team of freelancers has proper competence.
 We recommend contacting their existing customers for getting feedback before starting any cooperation.